OpenNMT/OpenNMT-py/README.md

 0. **Offline preprocessing:** e.g. cleaning, pretokenization.
    This is an optional step.
 For computational reasons, anything non-stochastic that is not varied between experiments can be done offline in advance.
-1. **Sharding.** `onmt_preprocess_dynamicdata shard` uses the sharding config.
+1. **Sharding.** `onmt_preprocess_dynamicdata shard $dataconfig` uses the sharding data config.
 The input corpora for each task are read, mixed together and divided into shards, in such a way that each shard gets the same mix of input corpora.
 The shards are plain text files.
 At the same time, a word vocabulary is computed.
-2. **Train segmentation model, determine vocabulary.** The segmentation model is trained in the same way as previously.
+2. **Training segmentation model, determining vocabulary.** The segmentation model is trained in the same way as previously.
 The word vocabulary computed in the previous step can be used.
 It is important to determine all subwords that the segmentation model might use, in order to determine the NMT model vocabulary.
-3. **Setting up transforms.** `onmt_preprocess_dynamicdata vocab` The torchtext Field objects are created.
+3. **Setting up transforms.** `onmt_preprocess_dynamicdata vocab $dataconfig` uses the training data config.
+The torchtext Field objects are created.
 Transforms are warmed up, e.g. precomputing a cache of segmentation alternatives for the most common words.
 This is currently important for translation speed (although saving the transforms in the model checkpoint file would solve this better).
-4. **Training.** `onmt_train_dynamicdata` uses the training conf.
+4. **Training.** `onmt_train_dynamicdata --config $cliconfig --data_config $dataconfig` uses the training data config.
    During training, the shard ids of each task are shuffled and put into a queue.
    When the queue runs out, it is transparently refilled and reshuffled.
    Thus each task has its own infinite iterator and a separate epoch counter.
    The next shard is loaded from disk, and the examples are shuffled.
+   The transforms are applied to the examples in the shard.
    Examples from the different tasks are mixed according to the current task-mix distribution.
    A "bucket" of examples is drawn in this way.
    A new torchtext Dataset is created from this bucket.
    The examples are turned into numbers (indices into the vocabulary), divided into minibatches, and padded to the same length.
    After this they are ready to be sent to the trainer process.
+5. **Translating.** `onmt_translate --config $cliconfig --data_config $dataconfig --transforms_from_task $task` uses the training data config.
+   In addition, the training task from which the preprocessing steps should be taken must be specified.

+New command line options:

+  - `--data_config` specifies the path to the training data config.
+  - The data config replaces the old data-specifying options `--train_src` etc, which should not be used.
+  - `--bucket_size` determines the size of data included in a torchtext Dataset object.
+May be adjusted to optimize memory consumption.
+  - `--transforms_from_task` at translate time, determines from which training task the preprocessing steps should be taken.

 ### Example